mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ## [Optimal Power Flow Solution](@id AcOptimalPowerFlowSolutionManual)
 To establish the AC optimal power flow problem, we utilize the [`acOptimalPowerFlow`](@ref acOptimalPowerFlow) function.
-After setting up the problem, we can use the [`solve!`](@ref solve!(::AcOptimalPowerFlow)) function to compute the optimal values for the active and reactive power outputs of the generators and the bus voltage magnitudes angles:
+After setting up the problem, we can use the [`solve!`](@ref solve!(::AcOptimalPowerFlow)) function to compute the optimal values for the active and reactive power outputs of the generators and the bus voltage magnitudes and angles:
 ```@example acopf
 solve!(analysis)
 ```